Constellations in prime elements of number fields: Preliminaries on algebraic number theory

 where the last equality follows by observing that $\Hom (Z\ppart ,W\lpart)=0$ for $p\neq\ell$.
 Thus, a homomorphism $\psi:Z\to W$ is determined by its $p$-components $\psi\ppart:Z\ppart \to W\ppart$.
 Since $\psi\ppart$ is the composition of the three homomorphisms $Z\ppart \xrightarrow{\psi |_{Z\ppart}}W\ppart \hookrightarrow W\twoheadrightarrow W\ppart$ in which the composition of the last two is the identity, the claimed correspondence follows. \end{proof} An ideal $\ideala\in\Ideals_K$ is said to be \emph{square-free} if, in the prime ideal decomposition $\ideala=\prod_{\idealp \in |\Spec (\OO_K)|}\idealp^{e_{\idealp}}$, the condition $e_{\idealp}\in \{0,1\}$ holds for all $\idealp \in |\Spec (\OO_K)|$. \begin{lemma} For $p\in\PP$, we have $\#(|\Spec (\OO_K)|\ppart)\leq n$.
 In particular, the number of square free $p$-ideals is at most $2^n$. \end{lemma} \begin{proof} Every $\idealp\in|\Spec (\OK)|\ppart$ appears in the prime ideal decomposition of $p\OO_K$.
 Thus

 Taking the norm of both sides using Lemma~\ref{lemma=completemultiplicativity}, we find

 This proves the first statement.
-The second statement follows from the first by the definition of square-freeness. \end{proof} Despite that the following lemma itself is not on $p$-ideals, we present a corollary to the Chinese reminder theorem.
-Lemma~\ref{lem:Chinese} will be employed in Subsection~\ref{subsection=GYforideals} and Section~\ref{section=quadraticform}.
-In Lemma~\ref{lem:Chinese}, by a `ring $A$,' we mean an associative commutative ring with unit. \begin{lemma}[Chinese Remainder Theorem for modules] Let $M$ be a module over a ring $A$ and $\ideala _1,\dots ,\ideala _s $ mutually coprime ideals of $A$.
+The second statement follows from the first by the definition of square-freeness. \end{proof} Let us record the following corollary to the Chinese remainder theorem.
+Lemma~\ref{lem:Chinese} will be employed in Subsection~\ref{subsection=GYforideals} and Section~\ref{section=quadraticform}. \begin{lemma}[Chinese Remainder Theorem for modules] Let $M$ be a module over a \textup{(}commutative unital\textup{)} ring $A$ and $\ideala _1,\dots ,\ideala _s $ mutually coprime ideals of $A$.
 Then we have an equality of ideals

 and the next natural maps of rings and $A$-modules are isomorphisms: